adriller/GymControl/README.md

-# App to control your exercices at Gym!
+# App to control your exercises at Gym!

 Built with PhoneGap.
 Release Date: 24/09